 Conclusion

-Some students might feel they can get away with inappropriate behavior on WhatsApp since messages can be easy to hide.
-If your student uses the app, it’s a good idea to talk with them about good digital citizenship.
-Also, remind them they can always come to you, or a trusted adult, if they ever feel uncomfortable with any situations that arise while they’re using WhatsApp.
+If your student uses the app, it’s a good idea to talk with them about good digital citizenship and the dangers of communicating with strangers online.
+Also, remind them they can always come to you, or another trusted adult if they ever feel uncomfortable with any situations that arise while they’re using WhatsApp.